brokenhandsio/SteamPress/README.md

 * `errors` - an array of error messages if there were any errors creating or editing the blog post
 * `titleSupplied` - the title of the blog post to edit, or the post that failed to be created
 * `contentsSupplied` - the contents of the blog post to edit, or the post that failed to be created
-* `labelsSupplied` - a space-seperated string of all of the labels that have been specified for the blog post
+* `tagssSupplied` - a space-seperated string of all of the tags that have been specified for the blog post
 * `editing` - a boolean set to true if we are currently editing the a blog post rather than creating a new one
 * `post` - the post object we are currently editing
 * `createBlogPostPage` - a boolean set to true, useful for the navbar etc